taingoo/taingoo/README.md

 </p>

 <p>Hi, I'm <b>Tai Ngo</b>.</p>
-<p>✍️ As a focused and quick-learning developer, I look forward to working in a professional environment that encourages success and growth in my abilities.
-I prefer to make a long-term commitment to fully utilize my skills and knowledge.</p>
+<p>✍️ As a focused and quick-learning developer, I look forward to working in a professional environment that encourages success and fosters the growth of my abilities.
+I prefer to make a long-term commitment to utilize my skills and knowledge effectively.</p>
-<p>🏢 I’m currently working at TADA Labs in the Frontend Team.</p>
-<p>🎓 I have <b>four years of experience in Frontend - Mobile Development and about one year of experience in Backend Development</b>.</p>
+<p>🎓 I have <b>four years of experience in Frontend - Mobile Development and nearly two year of experience in Backend Development</b>.</p>
 <p>🎯 I'm currently learning more about DevOps skills.</p>
 <p>📥 Reach me via: <b>dev.taingo@gmail.com</b></p>